 Practice Requirements:Regular practice at the piano is necessary to ensure ongoing musical progress and enjoyment.
 It is a good idea to have a regular daily time for piano practice and it should be done on at least 5 days each week.
 The amount of time required depends on the students age and skill level.
 The amount of time can be logged by the student in this website after logging in.

 Studio Website: (www.LearnPiano.nz)The website you are on now is my studio website and can be accessed by the student and/or the parent/caregiver.
 I can give a username and password to the students exclusive part of the site.
 There you can access resources and notes from lessons, see attendance and other useful information.
 A parent/caregiver can also have a logon separate from the student.

-The website is new for me from 2016 and I will be using it to arrange my lessons and help produce invoices and show payments.
+The I will be using the website it to arrange my lessons and help produce invoices and show payments.
 The site can also produce automatic emails reminding students of lessons and any upcoming events.
 I will be able to store links to resources that I feel are useful to all or to a particular student if they wish.